OpenDSA/OpenDSA/RST/en/PIFLA/FLOverview.rst

 Turing machines can do anything
 (at least, anything that any computer can do).

-And, how can it be that you can't always tell if a loop will halt?!
+And, how can it be true that you can't always tell if a loop will halt?!